HumanCellAtlas/data-portal-content/.github/ISSUE_TEMPLATE/submit-method-package.md

 Thank you for submitting a method package to the HCA DCP Methods Registry!

 To expedite your package's addition to https://prod.data.humancellatlas.org/analyze/methods, please provide the following package metadata.
-You can edit this information later by clicking "Improve this page" at the bottom of your package's detail page ([example](https://prod.data.humancellatlas.org/analyze/methods/sc3)).
+You can easily edit this information later by clicking "Improve this page" at the bottom of your package's detail page ([example](https://prod.data.humancellatlas.org/analyze/methods/sc3)).

 Required:
 - Tool title: